salykova/matmul.c/README.md

 # High-Performance FP32 Matrix Multiplication on CPU

 > **Important note:** Please don’t expect peak performance without fine-tuning hyperparameters such as the *number of threads, kernel size and block sizes*, unless you're running it on a Ryzen 7700(X).
-The current implementation includes a single kernel and a parallelization strategy, both optimized for AMD Zen CPUs.
-For manycore processors (> 16 cores), consider utilizing nested parallelism and parallelizing 2-3 loops to increase the performance (e.g., the 5th, 3rd, and 2nd loops around the kernel).
-More on this in the [tutorial](https://salykova.github.io/matmul-cpu).
+Current parallelization strategy is optimized for Intel and AMD x86 desktop CPUs.
+For many-core server processors, consider using nested parallelism and parallelizing 2-3 loops to increase the performance (e.g., the 5th, 3rd, and 2nd loops around the kernel).

 ## Key Features
 - Performance comparable to OpenBLAS and MKL